Zdeno Chára: Personal life

 Before he was drafted into the NHL, Chára's coaches in his native Slovakia attempted to persuade him to play basketball, due to his height.
 Also as a result of his height, Chára uses 67-inch sticks (four inches longer than NHL regulations), and received a waiver from the NHL to do so.

 Chára married his long-time girlfriend Tatiana Biskupicová on 14 July 2007, in a Catholic church in Nemšová, Slovakia.
 Tatiana gave birth to the couple's first child, daughter Elliz Victoria Chára (Chárová), on 27 April 2009.
 Their twin boys, Zack and Ben, were born on 7 March 2016.
 All three of their children were born in Boston.
-His father, Zdeněk Chára, was a prominent Greco-Roman wrestler.

-Chára is an athletic ambassador for Right To Play.
-In July 2008, he spent two weeks in Africa, visiting Mozambique in support of the charity, and climbing Mount Kilimanjaro with former NHL player Robyn Regehr.

 Chára was one of the first NHL players to endorse You Can Play and acceptance of gay players in professional hockey.

 Chára is a polyglot, speaking six languages outside of his native Slovak: Czech, Polish, Swedish, Russian, German, and English.
 He also has a financial planning diploma from Ottawa's Algonquin College.
 In early 2015, Chára received a license to sell real estate in Massachusetts.

+In 2020 a documentary was released by NESN titled Chára at 1,000 which he won a New England Emmy Award for in 2021 in the Sports One Time Special category.

 In 2021, Chára was awarded the Order of Ľudovít Štúr 2nd Class, Slovakia's second-highest state honour.
 The recognition was for his extraordinary merits in sport and for spreading the good name of his country abroad.

 Since retirement, Chára has competed in multiple marathons, triathlons and the Ironman Triathlon.
+He has completed all six World Marathon Majors: the Boston, New York, London, Berlin, Chicago, and Tokyo marathons.

 During game one of the 2024 NBA Finals, the Boston Celtics honoured Chára with the Heroes Among Us award in honour of his community service across New England.
 The Heroes Among Us award is the Celtics' community outreach award dating back to 1997.